LukasElias/website/content/devlogs/devlog-0.md

 ## How did I make it?

 This website is made with [hugo](https://gohugo.io).
-This is a static site generator (writtin in go btw), and sounds really fancy, but it's not as complicated than any JS framework today.
+This is a static site generator (writtin in go btw), and sounds really fancy, but it's not as complicated as any JS framework today, since it's all just HTML.

 So the static site generator basically takes some files you write, and generates the static html files on the site, with a layout you create.